renganathanr/MyBlogSite/content/blog/2020/Weeknotes1.md

 >Fun experience: Make sure the spelling you used for the name and address of the site correct.
 Because I used to misspelled the site address in the first place and getting desperate about my site getting not worked.

-Then I followed this link to successfully create my own site. https://levelup.gitconnected.com/build-a-personal-website-with-github-pages-and-hugo-6c68592204c7
+Then I followed this link to successfully create my own site - [Build a Personal Website With GitHub Pages and Hugo.](https://levelup.gitconnected.com/build-a-personal-website-with-github-pages-and-hugo-6c68592204c7)

 The problem with the first link I followed was with the publish directory.
 That was clearly explained in the second link.
 Finally I push all my site files into GitHub repository which was best explained by my brother.

-Finally I created my site which was hosted by github pages: https://renganathanr.github.io
+Finally I created my site which was hosted by github pages: [Renganthan's Personal Site](https://renganathanr.github.io)